ampt-templates/react-vite/README.md

 ## Welcome to Ampt!

-To run this app locally, simply clone down this repository and run `npm install` followed by `ampt dev`.
-This will start the app on `localhost:3001`.
-You may need to login to the Ampt CLI if you haven't already (you can install this by running `npm install -g @ampt/cli`)
+To run this app locally, simply clone down this repository and run `ampt`.
+You may need to login to the Ampt CLI if you haven't already (you can install this by running `npm install -g @ampt/cli`).
+To start the local development server, run `ampt dev` or `dev` in the Ampt shell.

 All of the API routes are defined in `api/index.ts`, using Express.js.
 The frontend source code is in `src/`, and the React app is bundled with Vite.